opensearch-project/security/README.md

 * Configuration changes do not require a restart
 * Configuration changes take effect immediately

-## Support
+## License

-## Legal
+This code is licensed under the Apache 2.0 License.

-Open Distro For Elasticsearch Security
+## Copyright

-Copyright 2019- Amazon.com, Inc. or its affiliates.
+Open Distro For Elasticsearch Security Copyright 2019- Amazon.com, Inc. or its affiliates.
 All Rights Reserved.